Tobi-De/sse_relay_server/README.md

 )
 ```

-**channel**: The PostgreSQL channel to use for sending the message (The same you specified in the template above).
+**channel**: The postgresql/redis channel to use for sending the message (The same you specified in the template above).

 **sse_payload**: A Python dictionary containing all the details of the SSE event.
 For a complete list of available
 options, refer to [this class definition](https://github.com/sysid/sse-starlette/blob/main/sse_starlette/sse.py#L50).